• Cracker Barrel new dining rules

 4 Min Read

-You don’t have to be from here to know that crawfish is the state food and mascot.
+You don’t need to be a Louisiana native to realize that crawfish (not CRAY-fish) is the state delicacy and mascot.
 But you may be wondering where can you buy you some in Louisiana.

 This article will tell you some of the best places to get crawfish in south Louisiana.